prathkr/Movie-Reviews-Analyzer/README.md

 # Movie-Reviews-Analyzer
-Get AI-powered summaries for any movie
+Get AI summaries for any movie